wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Firstly, the individual’s probation agent or correctional institution must agree to the expungement by sending a certificate of discharge to the court.
 In effect, the court reviews the certificate along with all other required paperwork before granting the expungement.
 On the contrary, if the petitioner was not incarcerated but only sentenced to pay fines or restitution, they may request expungement using the application form after all obligations have been fulfilled.

 It is advisable to ensure that the petitioner’s criminal conviction is eligible for the process.
-If the record is eligible for expungement, the individual must provide the following;
+If the record is eligible for expungement, the individual must provide the following:

 • the completed petition form